KartikB12/react/README.md

 # React

 # Episode 1: Intro
-Basic html, css, html through js, html through react (git)
+* Basic html, css, html through js, html through react (screenshot tab)
+* Order in html is imp.
+* Anything already existing in root i.e rendered is replaced & not appended.
+Elements outsside root will be rendered anyway.

 # Episode 2: Starting the app
-* Package.json is a configuration for npm.
+* Package.json is a configuration for npm. npm init
 * Bundler packages our app for it to be deployed to production.(webpack, parcel, wheat?)
-  Create react app useds webpack.
+  Create react app useds webpack. npm i -D parcel
 * 2 types of dependencies: Dev & Normal
 * ^ caret- minor update-prefered
   ` tilde- major update